UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/11-changes.md

 Let's watch as our changes to a file move from our editor to the staging area and into long-term storage.
-First,
-we'll add another line to the file:
+First, move the comment to be placed below `Hello $name`.
+Add in more content to the comment.:

 ~~~
-$ nano mars.txt
+$ nano ui-example.sh
-$ cat mars.txt
+$ cat ui-example.sh
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
+echo "What is your name?"
+read name
+echo "Hello $name."
+#the read command requests user input, we use `$` to recall the variable established by `read`
 ~~~
 {: .output}